Does God hate divorce?

 Jesus said in Matthew 5:31–32, “And it was said that if one divorced his woman, he must give her a notice of divorce.
 And I say to you that if one divorced his woman without a word of fornication [extramarital sex], he makes her to commit adultery, and if one married the divorced, he is committing adultery.”

 Must a person remain unmarried who separated from one’s spouse for a reason other than fornication?

 First Corinthians 7:10–11, “Also to the married I command, not I but the Lord, a woman is not to separate from her man.
 And, if she separate, she is to remain unmarried or be reconciled to the man, and the man is not to release his woman.”

 Can someone commit adultery against a previous spouse who has died?

 Romans 7:2–3, “For the woman with a husband, who is living, has been bound to that man by law, and if that man died, then she has been nullified from the law of that man.
 Therefore, consequently when the man is living, she will be considered an adulteress if she was with a different man; and if the man died, she is free from the law, so that she is not an adulteress having been with another man.”

-What happens if the innocent spouse remarries, is the who was guilty of adultery still committing adultery against the previous spouse who is now another’s mate?
+What happens if the innocent spouse remarries, is the one who was guilty of adultery still committing adultery against the previous spouse?